cs50puyo/cs50appuyo-website/_posts/2017-11-28-selection-results.md

 unfortunately there are just few spots available, and they have, somehow, to choose the most promising applicants.
-I sent an email which was brief and precise about the rejection, and I added some links to courses they could follow by their own in case they cannot wait for the next version to be released.
+I sent an email which was brief and precise about the rejection, and I added some links to courses they could follow by their own in case they cannot wait for the next version to begin.

 These are the students who were selected to take the beta version of the course CS50 AP Puyo.
 They have been listed alphabetically by their names: